What Is An SSRI Drug (Antidepressant)?

 Combination therapy

-Many people find that a combination of medication and therapy helps with their depression symptoms.
+Some people find that a combination of medication and therapy aids their depression symptoms.
+Numerous studies have demonstrated the effectiveness of online therapy for several mental disorders, including major depressive disorder, panic disorder, binge-eating disorder, and obsessive-compulsive disorder (OCD).
 A meta-analysis published in World Psychiatry found that anti-depressant medications plus therapy, also known as combination therapy, can have a significantly more positive result for treating depression than medication alone.

 If your depression symptoms make it difficult to leave home for therapy, you might consider online therapy, which research has shown to be just as effective as in-office therapy for depression.
-With BetterHelp, you can schedule therapy from the comfort of your home, and you can communicate with your therapist via audio, live chat, or videoconferencing.
+With a platform like BetterHelp, you can schedule therapy from the comfort of your home and communicate with your therapist via audio, live chat, or videoconferencing.
 Also, BetterHelp allows you to message your therapist at any time through in-app messaging, and they’ll respond as soon as they can.
-This may be useful if you experience depression or anxiety in between sessions.
+This feature may be useful if you experience depression or anxiety in between sessions.

 Takeaway

-While there is some debate about the effectiveness of selective serotonin reuptake inhibitors (SSRIs), they have helped many people with their symptoms of depression.
+While there is some debate about the effectiveness of selective serotonin reuptake inhibitors (SSRIs), they may support some people with their symptoms of depression.
 If you’re experiencing symptoms of depression, you may benefit from talking to a doctor about taking an SSRI.
 You might also consider trying therapy, whether traditional in-office therapy or online therapy.
-With an online therapy service like BetterHelp, you can be matched with a licensed therapist who has experience treating depression.
-Take the first step toward relief from depression and contact BetterHelp.
+With an online therapy service, you can be matched with a licensed therapist who has experience treating depression.

 Depression is treatable, and you're not alone